giannosfor/NodePara/README.md

 * If a phone at pi is assigned to a base station at bj, then the straight-line distance between the points Pi and b1 is at most Δ.

-Suppose that the owner of the cell phone at point Pl decides to go for a drive, traveling continuously for a total of z units of distance due east.
+Suppose that the owner of the cell phone at point p1 decides to go for a drive, traveling continuously for a total of z units of distance due east.
 As this cell phone moves, we may have to update the assignment of phones to base stations (possibly several times) in order to keep the set